andry-tino/t-jesonmor/board-style.md

 ![](/assets/f12-topbar.png)

-The leftmost icon refers to the
+The leftmost icon refers to the element visual selector.

+1. Arrange the browser window and the F12 tools window one next to the other.
+2. In the F12 tools window, click the icon we just located before.
+3. Now, in the same window, click on one of the `<div class="house"></div>` elements in the tree

+As you